juanluisbaptiste/docker-utils/README.md

 ### docker_attach.sh

 This script will attach to a running container using nsenter.
-First use docker ps to get the container ID and then run it like:

-    sudo docker ps (find the container ID, lets say $PID) sudo ./docker_attach $PID
+Specify the container name or ID as a parameter like this:

+    sudo ./docker_attach.sh mycontainer
+    Getting container cachesimple_web PID ...
+    Attaching to container with PID 23890 ...
+    [root@905108d3a2d4 /]#

 ### Bash aliases
 You can setup bash aliases like the following ones to make it easier to use these scripts.
 Add the following lines to your ~/.bashrc file (adjust paths accordingly):